Aster Chain · Explainer

 Consensus & validators

-Aster Chain runs a Proof-of-Staked-Authority (PoSA) consensus inherited from BNB Chain.
-Validators are permissioned (the team selects them), they stake ASTER, they take turns proposing blocks, and they earn rewards from a weekly reward pool plus user-delegated stake.
+Aster Chain runs Proof-of-Staked-Authority (PoSA), inherited from BNB Chain.
+Validators are currently permissioned (the team selects them), they stake ASTER, they take turns proposing blocks, and they earn rewards from a weekly pool plus user-delegated stake.

 The ASTER token

-• Gas: every transaction on Aster Chain pays its fee in ASTER.
-Fees are tiny because validator costs are low.
+Every transaction pays a fee in ASTER.
+Fees are very low because validator costs are low.

-• Staking: holders can lock ASTER for 26 weeks to 4 years and earn a share of the weekly reward pool.
-See how staking works.
+Lock ASTER for 26 weeks to 4 years, earn a share of the weekly 300K ASTER reward pool.

-• Buybacks: the protocol uses a slice of fee revenue to buy back ASTER on the open market.
-Trackable on the buyback tracker.
+A slice of fee revenue is used to buy ASTER on the open market.
+Trackable on /buybacks.

 Reading Aster Chain on AsterScan